csjcode/solutions-architect-metrics-cheatsheet/README.md

-# 150+ Solutions Architect metrics/calculations cheatsheet
+#  ⚡️ 150+ Solutions Architect metrics/calculations cheatsheet

 150+ Solutions Architect metrics and calculations for systems design, technology comparisons, planning and projects. btw, If there is interest, I'll make this into tables, I made a few but haven't had time to do it all yet.

-Categories: User, Network, Reliability, Compute, Storage, Database, Security.
+Categories: User, Network, Reliability, Compute, Storage, Database, Queues/Events, Security, Cost.

 Thanks for checking it out... if you have ideas for improvements, feel free to comment or make a PR on my github repo: https://github.com/csjcode/solutions-architect-metrics-cheatsheet

-### User
+### ⭐️ User

 * **Daily Active Users (DAU)**
   * Unique active users / day